b1tr0t/PEPC/explainer.md

 We propose a semantic permission element with styling constraints that ensures a very high level of confidence concerning *user intent* to make a permission decision.
-We believe this solves user problems related to accessibility, context, regret and more.
+We believe this solves user problems related to accessibility, context, regret, and more.
 The permission element is more accessible and more secure than the current current permission journeys as the semantic element is by default more screen reader friendly than JavaScript and full page modal confirmation UI reduces risk of change blindness and makes it more difficult for